tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 ### Monte Carlo Simulations

-The Monte Carlo approach is a computer-based analytical method that was developed in the 1940s as part of the atomic program, by a scientist at the Los Alamos National Laboratory, who used it to model the random diffusion of neutrons.It was named after the city in Monaco and its many casinos.
+The Monte Carlo approach is a computer-based analytical method that was developed in the 1940s as part of the atomic program, by a scientist at the Los Alamos National Laboratory, who used it to model the random diffusion of neutrons.
+It was named after the city in Monaco and its many casinos.

 Monte Carlo analysis uses statistical tools to model a real-life system or process mathematically, and then estimates the probability of obtaining a successful outcome.
 The statistical distribution of the process to be modeled must be determined before the Monte Carlo simulation can be applied.